Taxation of international executives

 For the purpose of counting days for the 183-day test in a treaty, any day on which an individual is present in the United Kingdom will count as a day.

 It is the stated intention of HMRC to deny treaty relief in cases where a U.K. entity is viewed as the economic employer.

 Is there a de minimis number of days rule when it comes to residency start and end date?
 For example, a taxpayer can’t come back to the host country for more than 10 days after their assignment is over and they repatriate.

-For the purpose of counting days for this test a day is when the individual is in the UK at midnight, except in some limited circumstances, such as where the individual is in transit in the UK or for exceptional circumstances (e.g. war, natural disaster, civil unrest) which prevent the individual from leaving the UK (it is not enough that they are prevented from entering another country).
+For the purpose of counting days for this test, a day is when the individual is in the UK at midnight, except in some limited circumstances, such as where the individual is in transit in the UK or due to exceptional circumstances (e.g. war, natural disaster, civil unrest) which prevent the individual from leaving the UK (it is not enough that they are prevented from entering another country).

 What if the assignee enters the country before his/her assignment begins?

 Depending on the circumstances, it is possible that residency could commence from the first day in the tax year, or the date the assignment begins, or from the date of an earlier entry to the United Kingdom.

 Even if not resident in the United Kingdom until the commencement of the assignment, business trips before that date could give rise to a U.K. tax liability.

 Are there any tax compliance requirements when leaving the United Kingdom?